 For an example of integrating the backend of a basic product with Cloud Marketplace and a walkthrough of the sample code, see the codelab for integrating a SaaS product.

 In your app's frontend, you must set up the following integrations:

 Provide a sign up page to sign up accounts for new customers who buy your product through Cloud Marketplace.
 When users visit this page, Google sends a JSON Web Token (JWT) containing the user's account ID.
 You use this account ID to link the user's account in your product with their Google account, and also for Identity and Access Management (IAM).

 Optionally, you can choose to:

 - Integrate single sign-on (SSO), so that your customers can sign into your app using their Google accounts.
 If you integrate SSO, when users sign in by using SSO, Google sends a JSON Web Token (JWT) containing information about the user for you to verify.

 For detailed information on integrating your app's frontend with Cloud Marketplace, see Integrating your app's frontend.

 - Verify that your Partner Engineer has enabled access to the Cloud Commerce Partner Procurement API.

-You can integrate your application with Google APIs using client libraries, which give you programmatic access to Google products.
+You can integrate your app with Google APIs by using client libraries, which give you programmatic access to Google products.
 The client libraries are available for most popular development platforms, such as Java, Python, and .NET.

 Install the client libraries for your platform from the API Client Libraries page.